-Mykola gave a public talk on a topic of selecting foreign outsourcing partners.
-The presentation titled “Insider's Guide to Finding Outsourcing Partners” included a wide variety of tips, insights, and observations regarding the entirety of business operation from negotiations to project deployment.
+Mykola gave a public talk on the topic of selecting foreign outsourcing partners.
+The presentation titled “Insider’s Guide to Finding Outsourcing Partners” included a wide variety of tips, insights, and observations regarding the entirety of business operation from negotiations to project deployment.
 In his own words:

-“I think this information can help startuppers to get well on their way in navigating the mad world of software development and not lose a money in the process simply because they forgot to check something.”
+“I think this information can help startuppers to get well on their way in navigating the mad world of software development and not lose money in the process simply because they forgot to check something.”

 Linda Oksnes also prepared a comprehensive presentation about Ukraine as a web/mobile outsourcing destination.
 The reasons for that include:

 - Large capacity (Ukraine has one of the largest amounts of software developers in Europe)

 - 1-2 hour flight away from major European countries